• Double-bridge static cone penetrometer

 Single-bridge measurement

-Dual-bridge Measurement
+Dual-bridge measurement

-Manual for the Static Cone Penetration Tester
+Manual for the Static Cone Penetrometer

-2 Turn on the microcomputer's power switch and press the Enter key to proceed.
+2. Turn on the microcomputer’s power switch and press the Enter key to proceed.

 Chapter 1: Overview